centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins.md

 Start by writing the code to connect to run.mocky.io.
 It is where the centreon-plugins framework delivers its power.

+> All print instructions are available as commented code in the GitHub tutorial resources.

 Write the request and add a print to display the received data: